 By providing support at a community level we can end homelessness among the Veteran population.
 Through the provision of outreach, case-management services, assistance in obtaining benefits and emergency financial resources, the SSVF Program seeks to prevent Veterans and their families from becoming homeless and to rapidly rehouse those who have lost their homes.
-It is the intention of Volunteers of America Colorado Branch to break the cycle of homelessness among Colorado’s Veteran population.

 Clients must also fall into one of three categories: